snizam001/MEN1/README.md

-# Proteomic and cistromic analysis of MEN1 gene
+# Proteomic and cistromic analysis

-Parameters and command used for the data-analysis